How Do Credit Reference Agencies Decide Your Credit Score?

 1- Risk

 CRAs use the data they hold to create your score.
 The score reflects how risky you might be to a lender.
-The higher the score, the less risk you are and the likelihood of being accepted for a loan.
+The higher your score, the lower the risk you pose, therefore increasing your likelihood for a loan approval.

 2- More options